 |Maintain and balance subsidiaries, general ledgers, and historical accounts.||Financial analysis and management|

-A bookkeeper needs to have a good grasp of finances in order to know which details to record.
+A bookkeeper needs to have a good grasp of finances to know which details to record.
 They must be meticulous, accurate, and well-organized.
 Ideally, they are knowledgeable about certain key financial topics.

-In order for someone to call themselves an accountant, they must have a bachelor’s degree in accounting.
+For someone to call themselves an accountant, they must have a bachelors degree in accountancy.
 Some people with a finance degree might also call themselves an accountant.

-Accountants are able to earn additional professional certifications.
+Accountants can earn additional professional certifications.
 Those who have the right education and enough experience can obtain the title of Certified Public Accountant (CPA) by passing an exam(In India it’s Chartered Accountant or CA).
 This is a common accounting designation.

 Well, think of it as the difference between hiring a carpenter and an architect when building a house.